Last updated on July 19th, 2021

 How to invest in the S&P 500 in Singapore

-Here’s a step-by-step guide to start investing in the S&P 500 in Singapore:
+Here are 3 steps you’ll need to start investing in the S&P 500 in Singapore:

 When you want to buy into the S&P 500, you are unable to buy the index itself!

 Instead, you will need to buy into a fund that tracks the S&P 500 index.
 These funds will buy into the stocks that make up the index.

 Here are the top 10 holdings in the S&P 500.

 This means that the fund that you invest in will buy all of these stocks according to their weightage.